-A: With the exception of teen volunteers, who must be high school students between the ages of 15 and 18, Upstate does not offer volunteer positions to minors.
-Upstate'’'s Teen Volunteer Program is only offered during the summer.
+A: With the exception of teen volunteers in the summer, who must be high school students between the ages of 14 and 17, Upstate does not offer volunteer positions to minors.
+Upstate's Teen Volunteer Program is only offered during the summer.

 Q: I am a college student and need to complete volunteer hours for my resume and/or application for school.
 Will you write me a letter of recommendation?

 A: After you complete the minimum hours required of volunteer time we will be happy to write you a letter of recommendation as long as you have been reliable, courteous and responsible.

 Q: I want to work with sick/injured children.
 Is that possible?

 A: We appreciate that you would like to give back and help our young patients.
 However, there is a waiting list for this service and additional training required.